Knoxville Delayed Diagnosis Attorney

 Call Our Knoxville Medical Malpractice Attorney Today

 Michael Brezina has worked in the medical malpractice field since 2004 and understands how doctors and insurers defend against these cases.
 He has developed a network of expert witnesses who help him analyze cases and fight for compensation for his clients.
-To schedule a time to meet, please contact Brezina Law today.
+To schedule a time to meet, please contact Atkins Brezina, PLLC today.
 Our firm’s consultations are free.